Retirement Savings Contribution Credit

 Forms and publications

 To claim this credit you have to file Form 8880 (click here for PDF file).
 The instructions come attached to the form.
-For further explanation, see chapter 4 of IRS Publication 590, Individual Retirement Arrangements.
+For further explanation, see chapter 3 of IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).